Understanding Household and Organization Members

 Role Requirements

-Household members must be either a primary contact (one, required), partner (one, optional), or dependent (any number, optional).
+Household members must be either a primary contact (one, required), spouse/partner (one, optional), or dependent (any number, optional).
 Organization members must be either a primary contact (one, required) or an employee (any number, optional).

 Troubleshooting Members